FlagOpen/FlagEmbedding/README.md

 - **Benchmark**: [C-MTEB](https://github.com/FlagOpen/FlagEmbedding/tree/master/C_MTEB)

 ## News
+- 3/18/2024: Release **Visualized-BGE**, equipping BGE with visual capabilities.
+Visualized-BGE can be utilized to generate embeddings for hybrid image-text data.
+It can be applied widely in various multimodal retrieval tasks, such as multi-modal knowledge retrieval (WebQA) and composed image retrieval (CIRR).
 - 1/30/2024: Release **BGE-M3**, a new member to BGE model series!
 M3 stands for **M**ulti-linguality (100+ languages), **M**ulti-granularities (input length up to 8192), **M**ulti-Functionality (unification of dense, lexical, multi-vec/colbert retrieval).
 It is the first embedding model which supports all three retrieval methods, achieving new SOTA on multi-lingual (MIRACL) and cross-lingual (MKQA) benchmarks.
 [Technical Report](https://arxiv.org/pdf/2402.03216.pdf) and [Code](https://github.com/FlagOpen/FlagEmbedding/tree/master/FlagEmbedding/BGE_M3). :fire: